Code-Institute-Submissions/MS1-8MegStick/README.md

 ## Acknowledgements

-The project was starrted using the The Code Institute's [Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).
+The project was started using the The Code Institute's [Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).

-The template comes integrated with [Bootstrap](https://getbootstrap.com/) 4.5.3 which was used throught the project for the structure and layout of the website.
+The template is integrated with [Bootstrap](https://getbootstrap.com/) 4.5.3 which was used throught the project for the structure and layout of the website.

 The [Mark Down Guide](https://www.markdownguide.org/) was referenced when creating this README.